ios-mcn/ios-mcn-releases/Agartala/v0.1.0/CORE/documentation/Developer Guide.md

 Step 3: Create a new repository in [GitHub](https://github.com/new).

-Step 4: Create a new branch named iosmcnmaster and set is as default branch.
+Step 4: Create a new branch named _iosmcnmaster_ and set is as default branch.

 Step 5: Push the extracted code to the newly created repository.
 Follow the GitHub documentation for detailed steps.
-Make sure the code is pushed to the _cdacmaster_ branch.
+Make sure the code is pushed to the _iosmcnmaster_ branch.

 Step 6: A GitHub workflow is already set up for building and testing.
 Modify the workflow to build and push the image to the container registry.

-Step 7: Open the workflow file **\.github\workflows\cdac-master.yml** and make the following modifications from Step 8 - Step 10.
+Step 7: Open the workflow file **\.github\workflows\iosmcn-release-push.yml** and make the following modifications from Step 8 - Step 10.

 Step 8: Remove below mentioned line in each workflow job to remove ownership check: